Sexual cannibalism: Mate choice

 Females exercise mate choice, rejecting unwanted and unfit males by cannibalizing them.
-Mate choice often correlates size with fitness level; smaller males tend to be less aggressive and display a low level of fitness; smaller males are therefore eaten more often because of their undesirable traits.
+Mate choice often correlates size with fitness level; smaller males tend to display a low level of fitness; smaller males are therefore eaten more often because of their undesirable traits.
 Males perform elaborate courtship dances to display fitness and genetic advantage.
 Female orb-web spiders (Nephilengys livida) tend to cannibalize males displaying less aggressive behavior and mate with males displaying more aggressive behavior, showing a preference for this trait, which, along with large body size that indicates a strong foraging ability, displays high male quality and genetic advantage.

 Indirect mate choice can be witnessed in fishing spiders, Dolomedes fimbriatus, where females do not discriminate against smaller body size, attacking males of all sizes.
 Females had lower success rates cannibalizing large males, which managed to escape where smaller males could not.
 It was shown that males with desirable traits (large body size, high aggression, and long courtship dances) had longer copulation duration than males with undesirable traits.
 In A. keyserlingi and Nephila edulis females allow longer copulation duration and a second copulation for smaller males.
 The gravity hypothesis suggests that some species of spiders may favor smaller body sizes because they enable them to climb up plants more efficiently and find a mate faster.
 Also smaller males may be favored because they hatch and mature faster, giving them a direct advantage in finding and mating with a female.
 In Leucauge mariana females will cannibalize males if their sexual performance was poor.
 They use palpal inflations to determine sperm count and if the female deems sperm count too low she will consume the male.
 In Latrodectus revivensis females tend to limit copulation duration for small males and deny them a second copulation, showing preference for larger body size.
 Another form of mate choice is the genetic bet-hedging hypothesis in which a female consumes males to prevent them from exploiting her.
 It is not beneficial for a female exploited by multiple males because it may result in prey theft, reduction in web, and reduced time of foraging.
 Sexual cannibalism might have promoted the evolution of some behavioral and morphological traits exhibited by spiders today.